referrerpolicy=no-referrer-when-downgrade

 Swaps two mutable AssetsInHolding, without deinitializing either one.

-Mutate the assets to be interpreted as the same assets from the perspective of a target chain.
+Consume self and return Assets as assets interpreted from the perspective of a target chain.
 The local chain’s context is provided.

-Any assets which were unable to be reanchored are introduced into failed_bin.
+Any assets which were unable to be reanchored are introduced into failed_bin instead.

 pub fn contains_asset(&self, asset: &Asset) -> bool